eclipse-threadx/getting-started/docs/using-azure-rtos.md

 ### Azure/azure_mqtt.c

+Communication between the device and Azure IoT Hub is accomplished using the MQTT protocol.
+Azure IoT's NetXDuo library includes an MQTT client.

 Contains the build of the code required to interface with Azure IoT Hub using the Azure RTOS MQTT Application.
 The functions in this file are responsible for.
 1. Initializing the MQTT client
 1. Establishing a secure connection using TLS